systbiol/reports/2016_February/constitution.md

 annual report and a budget for this coming fiscal year that shall be approved by the Council.

-The Society’s fiscal year shall be the calendar year unless otherwise designated by the Council.
+The Society's fiscal year shall be the calendar year unless otherwise designated by the Council.

 ### Bylaw 3.
 Nominations by Members